pnp/List-Formatting/column-samples/generic-twitterpic/README.md

 The field values are case insensitve and should be just the user's twitter handle with no @.

+## View requirements
+- This format can be applied to a text/choice column and expects the values to be twitter handles

 ## Sample

 Solution|Author(s)